OCHA-DAP/hdx-ckan/ckanext-hdx_theme/docs/dependencies/index.rst

   Please note that this file starts with :code:`-c requirements.txt` This tells *pip-compile* to take into consideration the requirements from that file when compiling the dev dependencies
+* IMPORTANT !
+The owner of the project folder needs to be the same as the user that runs the *pip-compile* and *pip-sync* commands.
+Otherwise you can get *RemoteNotFoundError* errors when pip tries to use vcs (git).

 Compilation steps